jlord/gs2geojson/readme.md

 #### Quick How

 1. Fork and Clone
-2. Have a Google Spreadsheet with lat, long and hexcolor columns
+2. Have a Google Spreadsheet with lat, long and hexcolor columns, publish spreadsheet, copy key
-3. Replace _gogogeo.js line 9_ with your Published Google spreadsheet's key
-4. `npm install` and `node gogogeo.js`
+3. `npm install` and `node gogogeo.js YourSpreadSheetKeyHere`
-5. Push to GitHub
+4. Push to GitHub

 ## Long How